Blog Post View

 How to track your lost smartphone with an IP address?

 Our readers have been inquiring about retrieving lost or stolen smartphones by tracking down the IP address of the phone.
-Is it possible to track down the phone by using an IP address?
+Is it possible to track the phone using an IP address?
 The answer is Yes.
-But, can you recover the lost phone by tracing the IP accress?
+But, can you recover the lost phone by tracing the IP address?
 The answer is unlikely.
 If you lost an Android Smartphone, you still have a chance to recover it by following the Locate your lost Android smartphone article.
 If you lost a non-Android phone, this article will describe what it takes to track down the IP address of your phone, and how hard it is to recover it.

-If you have tracking app installed on your smartphone such as Prey or Phone Tracker, you may want to use the app to retrieve the lost phone.
-If you haven't installed tracking software on your phone, you're out of this option and may have to use IP address to track down the phone.
-If a thief is smart enough, he/she may have wiped out your phone and reset to factory default setting.
-Resetting your phone to factory default may require password, so you may still have time to track down the IP address of the phone before it gets reset.
+If you have a tracking app installed on your smartphone such as Prey or Phone Tracker, you may want to use the app to retrieve the lost phone.
+If you haven't installed tracking software on your phone, you're out of this option and may have to use an IP address to track down the phone.
+If a thief is smart enough, he/she may have wiped out your phone and reset it to the factory default setting.
+Resetting your phone to factory default may require a password, so you may still have time to track down the IP address of the phone before it gets reset.

 Gmail

-Gmail (or Google Apps) is generally setup to automatically retrieve email from your Google Account in a preset time interval: 5-min, 15-min, 30-min or 1-hour.
-You'll first login to your Gmail account, and find a link at the bottom right-hand corner of the web interface as shown on the screenshot below.
+Gmail (or Google Apps) is generally set up to automatically retrieve email from your Google Account in a preset time interval: 5-min, 15-min, 30-min, or 1-hour.
+You'll first log in to your Gmail account, and find a link at the bottom right-hand corner of the web interface as shown on the screenshot below.

 Dropbox